Bruno Catarzi

-Bruno Catarzi (January 5, 1903 in Signa – January 21, 1996 in Florence) was an Italian sculptor and engraver.
+Bruno Catarzi (5 January 1903 in Signa – 21 January 1996 in Florence) was an Italian sculptor and engraver.

 Biography

 He began his studies at the Academy of Fine Arts of Florence under Domenico Trentacoste.
 He was a prolific designer of medals.

-In the 1930s, he taught at the Scuola d’Arte of Pistoia (among his pupils were Agenore Fabbri and Jorio Vivarelli), from 1963 to 1973, he taught at the Istituto d’Arte of Arezzo.
+In the 1930s, he taught at the Scuola d’Arte of Pistoia (among his pupils were Agenore Fabbri and Jorio Vivarelli), and from 1963 to 1973, he taught at the Istituto d’Arte of Arezzo.